isimmons/tickets-please/README.md

 Will test and update.

 Dont think we should be telling the world which users are admins when listing all users.
 Will fix

+## The Principle of Least Privilege
+Regardless of who the user is in a system, assign them the most restrictive permissions possible.
+As they need more authority, grant only that authority, always maintaining the least privilege or most restrictive permissions possible.

+In StoreTicketRequest we make the default rule the most restrictive.
+Then for admin/manager users who have the CreateTicket ability, we modify the rule.
+Same situation in UpdateTicketRequest.

+We refactor the isAble method and move the try/catch into it so we can clean up TicketController.
+Not sure what this has to do with security and Principle of Least Privilege but it's a good refactor.
+Will do the same for all controllers.